 Property rights of the condo

 One of the most important Costa Rica condo owner rights is your title.
-Have full title of your apartment or house in condominium, parking and storage area if available and know the exact size.
+Have the full title of your apartment or house in condominium, parking, and storage area if available and know the exact size.
 In some cases, the parking spot(s) you purchase have their own title and sometimes they are part of the common areas.
 Also, they have to be marked and shown as such in the survey registered in the Catastro Nacional (Cadaster).
 In either case, you have the sole rights over those parking spots.
 Citizens, foreign residents and non-residents have the same rights of ownership.